P5vc/ServerConfigurations/README.md

 `curl https://raw.githubusercontent.com/P5vc/ServerConfigurations/master/install -o /tmp/install && sudo bash /tmp/install && av directive && av apply`

 Answer any prompts that may appear as the command is run, and follow any final instructions left in the `/root/TODO` file, after the command has finished running.

+Note: This script will only work for official, authorized Priveasy servers that already have the correct DNS records set.